What is the Mercury shadow period? Here's your expert guide to Mercury retroshade

 "You might find yourself dealing with some of the same issues that came up over the past few weeks and finally finding a sense of resolution," she says.

-What to expect during the June Mercury retroshade
+What to expect during the next Mercury retroshade

-Rather than worry about the Mercury retrograde effects, as many of us are guilty of doing, now is the time to be mindful.
+Rather than worry about the Mercury retrograde effects and what will have pre-retrograde, as many of us are guilty of doing, now is the time to be mindful.

 "Pay attention to any breakdowns in communication and look for small nuances of disruptions to your peace and daily life to scratch at the surface of what Mercury may have in store for you as it moves backward," says astrologer Renée Watt (opens in new tab).